NOAA-GFDL/MDTF-diagnostics/README.md

 ### 2.1 Conda installation

-The framework’s environments can co-exist within an existing Conda or Anaconda installation.
+The framework’s environments can co-exist within existing Conda or Anaconda installations.
 Run `% conda --version` as the user who will be using the framework to determine if Conda is installed; the framework has been tested against versions of Conda >= 4.7.5.

 Do not install miniconda/Anaconda again if Conda is already installed for this user: the installer will break the existing installation (if it's not managed with, eg., environment modules.)